 A look at California’s New Laws in 2018

-Almost two dozen new laws are in effect from the 1st of January 2018.
+Almost two dozen new laws are in effect from the 1st of January 2018, according to wrongful death attorney santa cruz.
 Many of these laws have been years in the making and some have been changed without much fanfare or attention.
 None of the laws are truly a surprise as many people who stay abreast with such developments could see them coming.
 Some of the new laws are obviously more contentious than others.
 Many new laws in California are in effect to simplify life and to make the state safer for kids and adults.

 - There is an increase in vehicle registration fee, as low as $25 for a vehicle valued or priced under $5,000 and as much as $175 for a vehicle valued or priced over $60,000.
 The yearly increase in minimum wage is currently in progress and 2018 will have more than two million minimum wage earners in the state receive $11 per hour, a $0.50 increase from last year.
 The minimum wage will increase to $12 an hour next year.
 This progress will continue if there is no negative impact on the growth of jobs.